chef/chef-web-docs/content/community_contributions.md

     involved.
 ```

-Chef does not merge any pull requests made against a Chef-managed open source repository until each commit has been signed for the DCO, with three exceptions:
+Chef doesn't merge any pull requests made against a Chef-managed open source repository until each commit has been signed for the DCO, with three exceptions:

 * "Obvious Fixes" (as described below)
 * Pull requests made against the docs.chef.io documentation repository (<https://github.com/chef/chef-web-docs>)
-* Pull requests that contain only documentation updates made against projects where the documentation is embedded in the project's repository (that is, the `docs` directory in the `chef/inspec` repository)
+* Pull requests that contain only documentation updates made against projects where the documentation is embedded in the project's repository (that's, the `docs` directory in the `chef/inspec` repository)

 ## The "Obvious Fix" Rule